CefasRepRes/QGIS_Training_Cefas/Module_4_Coordinate_Reference_Systems/instructions.md

 One way of visualising this data in a projected system of your choice is to change the project CRS.
 To do this, click the icon in the bottom right hand corner, or select **Project > Properties > CRS** and select a projected coordinate system from the list.
 One of the easiest ways to select a CRS is by searching by its EPSG code.
 In this example, we will project to the Lambert Azimuthal Equal-Area projection for Europe (EPSG: 3035).

 When doing this, multiple transformations options are available.
-Select the first option, notice there is a column which indicates the accuracy of this transformation, in this case we are transforming this data to within an accuracy of 1 meter.
+Select the first option, notice there is a column which indicates the accuracy of this transformation, in this case we are transforming this data to within an accuracy of 1 metre.
 Choosing the most accurate transformation is crucial when undertaking small scale spatial analyses and calculations, for broader scale work or when producing maps without performing analysis, a transformation with lower accuracy can be chosen.

 ![](https://user-images.githubusercontent.com/47147296/92701447-e6e1b280-f347-11ea-86b8-c75fc2b55155.png)